ScreebApp/sdk-js/packages/screeb-sdk-browser/README.md

 Screeb.init('<your-website-id>');
 ```

+For a working example, see our [Screeb Angular SDK example app](https://github.com/ScreebApp/sdk-js/tree/master/packages/screeb-sdk-browser-example).

 For a more advanced usage and a complete API documentation, see [documentation generated from source files](https://github.com/ScreebApp/sdk-js/tree/master/packages/screeb-sdk-browser/docs).

 For further information, see [our developper documentation](https://github.com/ScreebApp/developers).